-- Feed your baby at least every 2-3 hours to keep your milk flowing. - Put a warm cloth on your breasts for 5-10 minutes before breastfeeding, as this helps with let-down. - Use your fingertips to gently massage your breast from behind the tender area all the way to your nipple before and during breastfeeding. - Have your baby breastfeed on your tender breast first, then your other breast.
+- Feed your baby at least every 2-3 hours to keep your milk flowing. - Put a warm cloth on your breasts for 5-10 minutes before breastfeeding, as this helps with let-down. - Have your baby breastfeed on your tender breast first, then your other breast. - Position and latch your baby so their chin and nose are pointing to the tender area.

-- Position and latch your baby so their chin and nose are pointing to the tender area. - Try to rest-ask your partner, family and friends to help you at home. - Drink enough fluids and eat well. - Express or pump regularly, if your baby is not feeding every 2-3 hours and at least once at night.
+- Try to rest-ask your partner, family and friends to help you at home. - Drink enough fluids and eat well. - Express or pump regularly, if your baby is not feeding every 2-3 hours and at least once at night.
 This will help regularly empty your breast if your baby is not able to breastfeed. - Talk with your health care provider about taking pain medicine, if you need it.